Group Leader

 Dr. Dimitris Korovesis (at KU Leuven)

 obtained his PhD in Cancer Studies from King’s College London (UK).
 His PhD research work was performed at the Central Laser Facility at STFC (RAL), where he worked on the development and application of novel small-molecule imaging probes for the EGFR family in fluorescence microscopy.
 He joined the Verhelst laboratory from May 2018 – August 2021.
-He continues as a post-doc at the University of Crete, Greece.
+He continued as a post-doc at the University of Crete, Greece, and will be an assistant professor at the University of Thessaloniki, Greece from winter 2025 onwards.

 Dr. Hester Beard (at KU Leuven)